peterfoo22/SuperHiProj2-Wellby/README.md

 4/21/2020- Setup of project.
 Started doing the traslation file in the locale folder.
 Used JSON notation to creat the file.

 4/22/2020- Finished translation file.
-Created pages and added them through admin pages to our footer menu.
-Started to review linklist objects and how they can be used in theme development.
+Created pages in admin section to our footer menu.
+Using linklists objects to output menu.
+Created footer menu using translation and social share links.